 No better way to celebrate the upcoming summer than a cookout!
 At Hamburgers for Hearing, guests can enjoy a hamburger dinner with friends and family, listen to music, and help raise money for Delta Zeta’s national partner, the Starkey Hearing Foundation.
 This event is a student favorite, and continues to be a hit year after year.

-In the fall, our sisters had a blast at Desserts with DZ this fall.
-Delta Zeta’s first annual dessert bar raised funds for our local philanthropy, the AU Speech and Hearing clinic.
-We sold a variety of different desserts, all while enjoying a sweet time with our sisters.
+In the fall, our sisters had a blast at Delta Ziti this fall.
+Delta Zeta’s first annual pasta bar raised funds for our local philanthropy, the AU Speech and Hearing clinic.
+We invited the Auburn community to enjoy some tasty pasta and breadsticks as well as enjoying some time with our sisters!

 Our local philanthropy